Last updated: 23 August 2019

 Bear Canister: Bearikade Expedition (37.6 oz)

 This is a very large capacity (900 cubic inches) and (relatively) lightweight food canister that is approved in Yosemite and Sequoia and Kings Canyon.
-It also doubles as a camp seat and roller for rolling out muscles at the end of the day.
+It also doubles as a camp seat at the end of the day.
 It fits in my Arc Blast backpack, though it is a bit of a pain to get in the bag sometimes and its rigidity puts pressure on the arc of the pack.
 I’m hopeful that at some point rules will change and I never have to carry this thing ever again, but I am not holding my breath….

 I originally bought this sleeping bag for my wife when I used to rely on my wide 6ft Katabatic Palisade 30.
 I now prefer my ZPacks bag when the weather stays above 30 or so because it is 7 ounces lighter, but this regular 5.5 foot bag also fits me (I’m 5′ 8″) and it is much warmer than either (and about the same weight as the wider and taller Katabatic 30 degree bag).
 Katabatic has a reputation for accurately rating their bags for warmth (unlike all other sleeping bags ever) so this 15 degree bag is about 15 degrees warmer than the ZPacks 20 degree bag.
 I’ve gone back and forth with the whole quilt thing — at first I really liked it, but a couple of drafty nights sent me to ZPacks for a bag with a zipper.
 Lately, I have become more of a fan of the zipperless design after some cold nights in the ZPacks bag.
 I find that when I zip it up all the way around me, the ZPacks bag stretches tight and loses loft, and therefore warmth.
 Meanwhile, I think I finally found a configuration for the Katabatic that will work to keep out drafts.
 They have two sets of clips that are supposed to pair with a cord ties around the sleeping pad, but one set are cheaply made and I keep losing them, and the other set are very hard to attach to the cord.
 So instead I use a pair of straps at two points on the bottom that go between me and the pad to keep the edges of the quilt underneath me on both sides.
 So this is my new winter go-to bag.

 I bought this for winter trips — it is only 3 ounces heavier than my Xlite and it has a much higher R value (5.7 vs 3.2).
-I have not used it yet.
+In my experience it’s not only warmer but it also seems more durable than the Xlite.

 Extra Sleeping Pad: Thermarest Z Lite (14 oz)